SAKETH1111/FrontEnd/Namaste React/08. Class based Components/ReadMe.md

 Loading a class means you are creating a Instance of the class. when you are creating a instance of class, state variable is called and this where you need to declare the `state variable`.

+to set the state, never update the state varibally directly. this.setState({
+                count: this.state.count+1,
+            })